jhale/fenicsx-iris-cluster/README.md

 ## Additional notes

-- Intel MPI appears to be the best performing MPI implementation on both iris and aion.
 - The `PREFIX` environment variable should point to a folder on `${SCRATCH}`.
 - The FEniCS JIT cache should also be placed on `${SCRATCH}` by creating a file `~/.config/dolfinx/dolfinx_jit_parameters.json` containing: